Marlins and more in Magdalena Bay

 Local operators work together in a loose tourism co-op and communicate via marine radio, inviting others to share their good fortune when they find a promising baitball.
 With their collaborative mindset, it is almost certain that all visiting tourists will return home with stories and images to share.
 The local guides work hard to train their guests how to safely approach the baitball without being intrusive.
 Marlins will leave when people get too close to the baitball, so the objective is to observe without pressuring the marine life.

 Local panga operators follow safety protocols, including staying in radio contact with their home base and each other, always returning to shore before nightfall, and reporting when they leave the action zone.
-They generally travel back to port together in a loose flotilla at the end of the day, which is a prudent arrangement for small boats with single outboard motors 40 miles offshore
+They generally travel back to port together in a loose flotilla at the end of the day, which is a prudent arrangement for small boats with single outboard motors 40 miles (64 kilometers) offshore.

 Weather plays a crucial role in dive travel to this remote area with limited rescue services.
 Operators will sometimes suspend their trips, particularly when there are strong winds.
 Instead of heading out to sea, the skippers will operate within the more protected waters of Magdalena Bay.
 While it may not be the intended destination, the bay can also offer fascinating encounters.
 An extensive sand dune zone on the northwest corner of the bay has elaborate water channels and a healthy mangrove habitat.
 There is a vibrant population of fish, cormorants, pelicans, and other bird species.
 You may even see a coyote or a bald eagle.
 This mangrove wonderland might not be the hook that brings you to Magdalena Bay, but the time you spend exploring the mountainous Isla Magdalena and Isla Santa Margarita will inspire you.